w3c/wot-discovery/explainer/Explainer.md

-The WoT Discovery specification attempts to meet these challenges by defining a multistage discovery process with authorization checkpoints to meet privacy and security goals; by using scalable RESTful API designs; by supporting a variety of first-contact mechanisms suitable for different scales; and by providing optional semantic search and self-description capabilities.
+The WoT Discovery specification attempts to meet these challenges by defining a multistage discovery process with authorization checkpoints to meet privacy and security goals; by using scalable network API designs; by supporting a variety of first-contact mechanisms suitable for different scales; and by providing optional semantic search and self-description capabilities.

-There are still a number of limitation in the current specification, which primarily focuses on HTTP and had to defer some important goals, such as geolocation queries.
+There are still a number of limitation in the current specification, which primarily focuses on CoAP and HTTP and had to defer some important goals, such as geolocation queries.
 However, the specification attempts to address the above core issues and is intended to serve as a foundation for future work while enabling, in its current form, use cases supporting IoT integration